 Upload or record

-Drop in an MP3, WAV, or FLAC, or capture a note in-app with the same live spectrum.
+Drop in an MP3, WAV, or FLAC, or capture a note in-app.

 // continuous learning